DataONEorg/Education/_lessons/CONTRIBUTING.md

 ## Fork content for your own use <a id="fork"></a>

-Forking and editing content through GitHub, rather than downloading and privately editing, enables others to use your edited content and track how these materials are being used.
+Fork and edit content through GitHub, rather than editing privately, to enable others to use your edited content and to track how these materials are used.

 1. Create a fork of the repository into your github account
 2. Modify the files that you want to change ([See "Structure" below for tips on making changes](#structure))